Mitchell and White Genealogy

 Citations

-1. [S467] Amherst County Will Book 8, pp. 436-437, County Clerk's Office, Amherst County, Virginia, United States, Will of Samuel Nicely Sr., dated 23 Mar 1834, proved 20 Oct 1834, wife Hannah all property until her death, then equally distributed to his six children John, Benjamin, Sally, Jonas, Rebecca, and Samuel; witnesses Richard Borren (Bourne), Roderick Waugh; Samuel B. Mitchell named administrator on 19 Oct 1835.
+1. [S2157] Amherst County, Virginia, Wills, Book 8 With Inventories and Accounts, 1830-1834: pp. 436-437, Samuel Nicely Sr will, 23 Mar 1834; imaged, FamilySearch (https://www.familysearch.org/ark:/61903/3:1:3QSQ-G9P7-SQ4F): accessed 8 Feb 2026), image group number 7643860, image 420 of 651.
+Proved 20 Oct 1834, wife Hannah all property until her death, then equally distributed to his six children John, Benjamin, Sally, Jonas, Rebecca, and Samuel; witnesses Richard Borren (Bourne), Roderick Waugh; Samuel B. Mitchell named administrator on 19 Oct 1835.

-2. [S89] 1830 U.S. Federal Census (Population Schedule), Virginia, Amherst County, sheet 508 (stamped), Jonas Nicely household, electronic image, (Online: Ancestry.com, Inc.,2003), viewed 17 Nov 2018, subscription database, (Digital scan of original records in the National Archives, Washington, DC). male 40-49 (Jonas), male 5-9, female 30-39 (probably wife Jane/Jennie), female under 5, 2 females 5-9, female 10-14.
+2. [S89] 1830 U.S. Federal Census (Population Schedule), Virginia, Amherst County, sheet 508 (stamped), Jonas Nicely household, electronic image, (Online: Ancestry.com, Inc., 2003), viewed 17 Nov 2018, subscription database, (Digital scan of original records in the National Archives, Washington, DC), male 40-49 (Jonas), male 5-9, female 30-39 (probably wife Jane/Jennie), female under 5, 2 females 5-9, female 10-14.

-3. [S90] 1840 U.S. Federal Census (Population Schedule), Virginia, Cabell County, sheet 47 (stamped), Jonas Nicely household, electronic image, (Online: Ancestry.com, Inc.,2003), viewed 17 Nov 2018, subscription database, (Digital scan of original records in the National Archives, Washington, DC). male 40-49 (Jonas), male 10-14, female 40-49 (probably wife Jane/Jennie), female 10-14.
+3. [S90] 1840 U.S. Federal Census (Population Schedule), Virginia, Cabell County, sheet 47 (stamped), Jonas Nicely household, electronic image, (Online: Ancestry.com, Inc., 2003), viewed 17 Nov 2018, subscription database, (Digital scan of original records in the National Archives, Washington, DC), male 40-49 (Jonas), male 10-14, female 40-49 (probably wife Jane/Jennie), female 10-14.

 4. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," database, Ancestry, Jonas Nicely and Jane or Jennie Byas, 27 Nov 1811, Amherst Co.
-VA, bride daughter of Rolen Byas; citing Virginia, Marriages, 1785-1940.
-Salt Lake City, Utah: FamilySearch, 2013.
+VA, bride daughter of Rolen Byas.

 Samuel Nicely1